AriFordsham/GHCWiki/dev-ops-group-charter.md

 The group is complementary to, not competitive with:

-- The GHC proposals process, which is about **what** features are agreed for incorporation into GHC.
+- The GHC Steering Committee (GHC proposals process) and the Core Libraries Committee, which are about **what** features are agreed for incorporation into GHC and its libraries.
 In contrast, the focus of the GHC DevOps group is about **how** and **when** these features are incorporated and released.

 - The Cabal, Hackage, and Stack ecosystems.
 The focus of the GHC DevOps group is on GHC.